Scott Tolzien (pronounced Toll-ZEEN) enters his second season as quarterbacks coach for the Saints in 2026.

 In his first season with Dallas in 2020, Tolzien assisted with an offensive unit that ranked in the top-10 of most primary statistical categories.
 Despite losing Prescott to injury, the Cowboys offense ranked seventh in the NFL in receiving yards (4,511), eighth in net passing yards (4,161) and tied for ninth in scrimmage yards (6,299).

-Before becoming an NFL coach, Tolzien was given a brief introduction to off-field tasks in 2019 at his alma mater, Wisconsin, where he served as an analyst scouting opponents.
+Before becoming an NFL coach, Tolzien was given a brief introduction to off-field tasks in 2019 at his alma mater, Wisconsin, where he scouted opponents as an analyst.
 The Badgers finished the season with a 10-4 record, including a Big Ten Championship Game appearance and Rose Bowl berth.

-Tolzien enjoyed a seven-year NFL career, originally signing with the San Diego Chargers under Philip Rivers as a rookie free agent in 2011.
-Following his first two campaigns with the San Francisco 49ers (2011-12), which included two trips to the NFC Championship Game, he spent three seasons as a backup to Aaron Rodgers in Green Bay (2013-15), playing in six games with two starts and appeared in four games with two starts with the Indianapolis Colts from 2016-17.
+Tolzien enjoyed a seven-year NFL career, originally signing with the San Diego Chargers as a rookie free agent in 2011.
+Following his first two campaigns with the San Francisco 49ers (2011-12), which included two trips to the NFC Championship Game, he spent three seasons as a backup to Aaron Rodgers in Green Bay (2013-15), playing in six games with two starts.
+In 2013, starting in relief for Rodgers, Tolzien threw for 717 yards, the fourth-most in NFL history for a quarterback in his first two career games.
+He spent the final two seasons of his playing career with the Indianapolis Colts, where he appeared in four games with two starts (2016-17).

-Tolzien appeared in 29 games with 26 starts at Wisconsin, leaving with the school record for completion percentage (68.1) and efficiency rating (153.2).
-In his final season, 2010, he won the Johnny Unitas Gold Arm award, given annually to the top upperclassman quarterback in the country.
+Tolzien appeared in 29 games with 26 starts at Wisconsin (2006-10), leaving with the school record for completion percentage (68.1) and efficiency rating (153.2).
+In his final season in 2010, he won the Johnny Unitas Golden Arm Award, presented annually to the nation's top upperclassman quarterback.

 He and his wife, Megan, have a son, Blake, and two daughters, Brooke and Caroline.